We will first point out the QUALITY OF THE ROADS, essential when deciding for one of these transports:

 Both the majority of the trains and Viazul buses allow to carry the bicycle for a supplement.

 It is therefore the cheapest way to travel, but I did not use it and would not use it: the reality is that you do not see an Amarillo anywhere and the cars do not stop.
-We can waste between 2 and 3 hours to get a vehicle that will take us an hour’s journey.
+We can waste between 2 and 3 hours to get a vehicle that will take us just one hour journey.

 On the other hand, when promoted by the government, hitchhiking is safer than in other countries, but always implies a risk: officials do not write down the names of drivers nor hitchhikers.
 If you’ve ever dreamed of traveling in the back of an open-air truck, it’s your chance.